robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 6.This will usually automatically open a web browser and launch the program.
 However, you can open it yourself if you go to "http://localhost:3000" in a browser.

+## Future Improvements:<a name="future-improvements"/>
+   As this is a project I am continuously updating and improving, I aim to have the following improvements added to the website in the near future:
+   - Functioning Shopping Cart with checkout.
+   - Modals that pop up when a product is clicked.
+   - Sizes added to products.
+   - More functionality to the user login/user profile - to show current orders and historic orders and allow the user to update their details.

+   I will look to update more as I come across items that I believe need updating.
+Please feel free to let me know of any changes you believe may be beneficial.

 ## Credits:<a name="credits"/>
 This page has been created by myself alone.